 Here are a few tips for preparing your shoes before your trip:

-- If you are traveling with a new pair of shoes, make sure they are comfortable and you have broken them in before you leave.
-You don’t want to find out they don’t fit well on your big trip!
+- If you are traveling with a new pair of shoes, make sure they are comfortable and broken in before you leave.
+You don’t want to find out they don’t fit well on your big trip.

-- If they are going in your luggage, wipe them off so that they won’t get dirt on any of your clothing or gear in your bag.
+- If shoes are going in your luggage, wipe them off so they won’t get dirt on any of your clothing or gear in your bag.
 Consider wrapping them in paper or plastic, or placing them in waterproof shoe packing bags.

-- If you are going some place where it is likely you’ll be wearing your shoes in rain, snow, or tropical settings, you may want to coat them with a water resistant or waterproofing wax or spray.
-Just be sure you use a product designed to treat your particular shoe’s material.
+- If you are going somewhere where you’ll likely be wearing your shoes in rain, snow, or tropical settings, coat them with a water-resistant or waterproofing wax or spray.
+Use a product designed to treat your particular shoe’s material.
 Two brands we personally use are Nikwax and Scotchgard.

-Once you have your travel shoes selected, you want to try to pack them in a way that takes up the least among of space in your luggage as possible.
+Once you have your travel shoes selected, you want to pack them in a way that takes up the least amount of space in your luggage.

 Here are some tips for maximizing space when packing shoes:

-- Wear the shoes that take up the most space in your luggage on days of travel between destinations.
-If you are traveling with a pair of hiking boots and a pair of mary janes, consider wearing the hiking boots to save space in your suitcase or backpack.
+- Wear the shoes that take up the most space on days when you’re traveling between destinations.
+If you are bringing a pair of hiking boots and a pair of mary janes, wear the hiking boots to save space in your suitcase or backpack.

-- Stuff your shoes with your socks, underwear, hosiery, or other small soft squashable items.
-Not only does this save space in your luggage, but it will also help the shoes retain their shape while packed in your luggage.
+- Stuff your shoes with your socks, underwear, hosiery, or other small soft items.
+This saves space and helps the shoes retain their shape while packed.

-- If you are packing any flexible, foldable, or stackable shoes, such as flip-flops, slingback heels, or foldable ballet flats, be sure to place them together in a way that creates the least amount of space.
+- If you are packing flexible, foldable, or stackable shoes such as flip-flops, slingback heels, or foldable flats, place them together in a way that creates the least empty space.

 - Place shoes at the very bottom of your luggage.
 It can also help to place them along the edges of your case with the soles touching one of the sides.

-- Pack soft flexible stuff on and around them to utilize the uneven areas of space created in between and around the shoes.
+- Pack soft items in and around them to use the uneven gaps created in between and around the shoes.

-Shoes can get damaged when jumbled around in your luggage, especially in checked luggage which can get some rough treatment by airline baggage handlers!
+Shoes can get damaged when jumbled around in your luggage, especially in checked luggage, which can get rough treatment from airline baggage handlers.
 We’ve had shoes scuffed, squashed, and a heel broken during our travels.

-To protect shoes while in your luggage, we recommend stuffing them (if applicable) so they retain their shape.
-We also recommend packing them in tightly with soft items so that they are packed snugly in your bag without anything heavy or pointed near them.
+To protect shoes in your luggage, we recommend stuffing them, where applicable, so they retain their shape.
+We also recommend packing them tightly with soft items so they are snug in your bag without anything heavy or pointed near them.

 We then recommend wrapping them in paper or a plastic wrap before placing them in your bag.
 Take extra care to wrap any thin heels to prevent them from breaking.

-Consider using shoes bags to help protect your shoes, especially if you are concerned that your shoes may get dirty or wet during your travels.
-We recommend these waterproof bags which come in sets of two, four, or 10 bags.
+Consider using shoe bags to help protect your shoes, especially if you are concerned that they may get dirty or wet during your travels.
+We recommend these waterproof bags, which come in sets of two, four, or 10.

-In addition to the shoes, you may also need to pack some other things like socks, orthotic insoles, heel cushions, or moleskin.
+In addition to the shoes themselves, you may want to pack some other things: socks, orthotic insoles, heel cushions, or moleskin.
+Here are some footwear-related items to consider packing for your trip.

 High Quality Socks